BlaBlaNet/BlaBlaNet/README.md

             cd mywebsite

     - Then you should clone the addon repository (separately).
-We'll give this repository a nickname of 'hzaddons'.
+We'll give this repository a nickname of 'Bbaddons'.
 You can pull in other BlaBlanet addons repositories by giving them different nicknames.
 We not Guranty Further Versions be compatible with BlaBlaNet Addons.

-              util/add_addon_repo blablanet
+              util/update_addon_repo blablanet

         That will update the Main Addons